 Because corned beef is a salt-cured product, it’s wise to take steps to mellow its salty flavor.
 Discarding the first batch of simmering water, as recommended in our recipe instructions, will help reduce the saltiness of the meat and let the infused flavor of the cloves, peppercorns, and bay leaf shine through.
 You can also soak and rinse the meat before cooking, but the simmering is quicker and also eliminates a little bit of extra fat.

-How to Store and Reheat This Dish
+How to Store and Reheat New England Boiled Dinner

-To reheat on the stove: Set a shallow pan with a tight-fitting lid over medium heat.
+TO REHEAT ON THE STOVE: Set a shallow pan with a tight-fitting lid over medium heat.
 Add a little water to the bottom and add the meat and vegetables.
 Cover and cook until everything is heated to your liking.
 It should only take 5 to 7 minutes, and if you want to test for temperature, the meat should be about 165°F.

-To reheat in the oven: Preheat your oven to 325°F and arrange the corned beef and vegetables in a single layer on a rimmed baking pan.
+TO REHEAT IN THE OVEN: Preheat your oven to 325°F and arrange the corned beef and vegetables in a single layer on a rimmed baking pan.
 Pour a little water over them and cover the pan tightly with foil.
 Heat for 10 to 15 minutes, or until everything is heated to your liking.

 Nutrition

-Calories: 557kcal, Carbohydrates: 35g, Protein: 33g, Fat: 32g, Saturated Fat: 11g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 15g, Cholesterol: 112mg, Sodium: 2446mg, Potassium: 1468mg, Fiber: 8g, Sugar: 11g, Vitamin A: 5460IU, Vitamin C: 139mg, Calcium: 166mg, Iron: 5mg
+Calories: 598kcal, Carbohydrates: 45g, Protein: 35g, Fat: 32g, Saturated Fat: 11g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 15g, Cholesterol: 112mg, Sodium: 1671mg, Fiber: 10g, Sugar: 13g

 Nutrition information is automatically calculated, so should only be used as an approximation.